-2) Settle by paying them a settlement payment that the accused defendant can afford to pay.
+2) Settle by paying them an amount the accused defendant can afford to pay.

 Have an attorney negotiate a settlement covering all past claims of infringement for the adult titles allegedly downloaded.

-– FOR A DEFENDANT WHO DID NOT DOWNLOAD OR STREAM THE MOVIE: The goal of the “ignore” route is to keep an open line of communication with the plaintiff attorney to convince him/her that the accused John Doe defendant is not the defendant the attorney is looking for — that he did not download or stream the movie titles, and that he is not interested in paying a settlement.
+– FOR A DEFENDANT WHO DID NOT DOWNLOAD OR STREAM THE MOVIE: The goal of the “ignore” route is to keep an open line of communication with the plaintiff attorney.
+We would want to convince him/her that the accused John Doe defendant is not the person the attorney is looking for — that he did not download or stream the movie titles, and that he is not interested in paying a settlement.

 – FOR A DEFENDANT WHO DID DOWNLOAD OR STREAM THE MOVIE: The goal of the “ignore” route is to create a buffer zone between the plaintiff attorney and the accused John Doe defendant.